continuous-dems/workshop-coastal-coupling-2026/modules/03-explore-validate/index.md

 At this point, we have:

 - inspected the finished Newport DEM
-- traced part of the surface back to its source data
+- used the spatial metadata to connect the finished surface back to its source data
 - explored Fetchez and Transformez directly
 - used IVERT for independent DEM evaluation
 - inspected validation coverage before interpreting statistics